jonnyry/jonnyry/README.md

 ## Jonny Rylands

-I write software for healthcare in the UK, usually for the NHS.
+I build software for healthcare, and integrate health systems.

 Recently I've been working on: